 Your Instant Pot is assembled, now it’s time to start cooking your first recipe in it!

 For almost all recipes you will follow these step-by-step instructions to use your electric pressure cooker:

-- The max fill line is located on the interior of the stainless steel pot and is an indicator of the maximum capacity that can safely pressurize.
+The max fill line is located on the interior of the stainless steel inner pot and is an indicator of the maximum capacity that can safely pressurize.

-- Place lid on the top of the pot and follow the arrows on the lid to close it in a clockwise direction.
+Place the lid on the top of the pot and follow the arrows on the lid to close it in a clockwise direction.